IkBenDeSjaak/devops-minor/kubernetes.md

 - Provide fault tolerance
 - Can be used to scale Pods.

+#### StatefulSet

+A StatefulSet is similar to a Deployment.
+The key differences are:

+- Deployments are used for stateless applications, StatefulSets for stateful applications.
+- The pods in a deployment are interchangeable, whereas the pods in a StatefulSet are not.
+- Deployments require a service to enable interaction with pods, while a headless service handles the pods’ network ID in StatefulSets.
+- In a deployment, the replicas all share a volume and PVC, while in a StatefulSet each pod has its own volume and PVC.

 #### Services

 Services abstract Pod IP addresses and load balance between Pods.
 It relies on labels to associate a Service with a Pod.